 What is often overlooked are the benefits of offering neoadjuvant chemotherapy for patients with HER2-Positive, “Early-Stage” (1 & 2) breast cancers.
-There are distinct advantages (listed below) to having chemotherapy before surgery instead of afterwards.
+There are distinct advantages (listed below) to having chemotherapy before surgery instead of afterward.
 The decision to consider neoadjuvant chemotherapy always begins with your breast surgeon.
 Breast surgeons choose the initial direction of your entire breast cancer treatment plan.
-You must address this “cutting edge” treatment option well before surgery to benefit from neoadjuvant chemotherapy.
+You must address this “cutting-edge” treatment option well before surgery to benefit from neoadjuvant chemotherapy.
 Do not be afraid to ask.
 This is a very important question.
 Learn more about “Neoadjuvant Chemotherapy“ by taking our video lesson on the topic.

 The Potential Benefits of Neoadjuvant Chemo:

 - Begin life-saving chemotherapy earlier

 - Reduce the need for an “Axillary Dissection”

 - Allows more time for BRCA genetic testing

 - More time to think about “lumpectomy vs. mastectomy”